Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Contact Information:

-Federal Cash Assistance: SSI provides monthly cash payments to seniors with limited income and resources to help cover basic needs like food, shelter, and clothing.
+Federal Cash Assistance: SSI is a federal program that provides monthly cash payments to older adults (65+) and people with disabilities who have limited income and resources.

 Eligibility Requirements: